Resolving Child Custody Concerns

 Contact Us Today

-If you have questions regarding child custody, schedule a consultation at Berman Law Center, P.C.
+If you have questions regarding child custody, schedule a screening at Berman Law Center, P.C.
 Do not hesitate to contact our office by calling 503-715-2108, toll free 800-282-9288 or by completing our online contact form.
-We provide a free, 15-minute phone consultation, and, depending on the needs of our clients, we can offer off-hours meeting times.
+We provide a free, 15-minute phone screening, and, depending on the needs of our clients, we can offer off-hours meeting times.